-Here is a short overview of the steps you need to take for creating a PDF/DOCX export style with custom syntax highlighting:
+Here is a short overview of the steps you need to take to create a PDF/DOCX export style with custom syntax highlighting:

 - Choose an export style you find appealing.

-- Open Ulysses Preferences, switch to the Styles tab top right and duplicate the chosen export style by right-clicking it and selecting “Duplicate”.
+- Open Ulysses Settings, switch to the Styles tab top right, and duplicate the chosen export style by right-clicking it and selecting “Duplicate”.

 - Right-click on the newly created copy and select “Edit in” to open it in a text editor of your choice.